nmshd/documentation/_docs_operate/configuration.md

 }
 ```

 There are currently three authentication methods available for the HTTP server: `apiKey`, `jwtBearer` and `oidc`.
-At least one authentication method must be configured if the connector is running in [production mode](#debug).
+At least one authentication method must be configured if the Connector is running in [production mode](#debug).

-If multiple authentication methods are configured, the authentication methods will be executed in the following order: `apiKey` > `jwtBearer` > `oidc`. <br><br> For example this means if you enabled `apiKey` and `jwtBearer` and send a wrong API key in combination with a valid JWT bearer token, the request will be rejected.
+If multiple authentication methods are configured, the authentication methods will be executed in the following order: `apiKey` > `jwtBearer` > `oidc`. <br><br> For example, this means if you enabled `apiKey` and `jwtBearer` and send a wrong API key in combination with a valid JWT bearer token, the request will be rejected.
 Only sending a valid JWT bearer token will succeed.
 {: .notice--info}

 ###### apiKey